 Sintra Coastal Trail and Praia da Ursa

 The Sintra Coastal Trail can be hiked in many variations but I at least recommend you make it as far as Praia da Ursa.
 The hike directly to Praia da Ursa takes roughly half an hour and then 15 – 20 minutes down to the beach.
-You’ll know it is Praia da Ursa by the hershey kiss shaped rock features on the beach.
+You’ll know it is Praia da Ursa by the Hershey kiss-shaped rock features on the beach.
 Spend a solid few hours exploring the trail and enjoying the beautiful beaches.
 If you are interested in hiking more of the trail and seeing more beautiful beaches along the way, you could easily spend the entire day here.
 Check out my full guide to the Sintra Coastal trail for more information on how to hike this trail.

 Monserrate Palace

-If you only spent a few hours on the coast and have the time afterwards, explore the beautiful Monserrate Palace before heading back to Lisbon.
+If you only spent a few hours on the coast and have the time afterward, explore the beautiful Monserrate Palace before heading back to Lisbon.
 Trains run back to Lisbon until almost midnight so this does make it easier to have a full day of exploring on day 2 as well.

 Read Related Post: The Perfect 3 Day Lisbon Itinerary: A Full Guide